This easy pickled daikon radish will be ready to eat in just one day. It’s sweet, tangy, delicious, and requires almost no prep!

 Tips for the Best Pickled Daikon Radish Recipe

-- If you don’t have a mandolin slicer, a good wide chef’s knife is the best to cut veggies thin.
+- If you don’t have a mandolin slicer, a good wide chef’s knife is the best tool for cutting veggies thin.

 - Pop in some fresh cilantro for extra flavor.